Virginia and Truckee Railroad: Restoring the line

 Officials with the public Nevada Commission for the Reconstruction of the V&T Railway held a "silver spike" ceremony on January 3, 2006, in Carson City to commemorate the completion of two miles of track near Gold Hill.
 The construction, completed in September 2005, was part of an effort to restore the V&T's mainline from Virginia City to Carson City for operations.
-Then-Senate Minority Leader Harry Reid (D-Nev), who was instrumental in securing $10 million in federal funding for the project, and Nevada Lieutenant Governor Lorraine Hunt, who secured an additional $1 million in state funding for the project, both spoke at the ceremony.
+Then-Senate Minority Leader Harry Reid (D-Nev), who was instrumental in securing $10 million (Note: equivalent to $ in adjusted for inflation) in federal funding for the project, and Nevada Lieutenant Governor Lorraine Hunt, who secured an additional $1 million (Note: equivalent to $ in adjusted for inflation) in state funding for the project, both spoke at the ceremony.
 The completion of the first phase of the extension saw the last train of the day venturing beyond Gold Hill and to American Flats, over a massive fill of the Overman Pit, near the Crown Point Ravine.
 This practice has been abandoned in recent years, though.

 In June 2008, #29 returned to operation after a significant overhaul.